-Upon completion of any of the Justice Studies majors program of study, students will be able to
+Upon completion of any of the Justice Studies major programs of study, students will be able to

 - 1. think critically about issues in the discipline - 2. demonstrate effective quantitative reasoning skills - 3. evaluate appropriate source materials

 Goal 4: Communication skills